-Courses taken at non-accredited institutions are generally non-transferable, with the exception of Tuina/Acupressure courses.
+Courses taken at non-accredited institutions are non-transferable.
 These will be evaluated by the UEWM Academic department and determined on a course-by-course or class-by-class basis.
-Massage therapy and Tuina/Acupressure programs may transfer in 2 credits towards CM114 Tuina/Acupressure.
+Massage therapy and Tuina/Acupressure programs may transfer in 2 units of credit towards CM114 Tuina/Acupressure.

 When a student receives partial credit for a course, this saves them money but not time.
 They are required to attend the entire course just like every other student and take all exams and do all homework assignments to achieve their grade.
+They will only need to pay for the remaining tuition.
+An example of this is if the student receives 3 units towards a 4 unit course, they pay for 1 unit to take the course.